MaddyGuthridge/fl_param_checker/README.md

 ## Known Issues

-Closing FL Studio or reloading the script while it is listening for parameter tweaks will cause FL Studio to crash.
+Closing FL Studio or reloading the script while it is listening for parameter tweaks will cause FL Studio to freeze.
+It eventually does start responding again, but only after a minute or so depending on how long you've been listening for changes for.